Joe Looney (offensive lineman)

-Joseph Donald Looney (born August 31, 1990) is a former American football center.
-He was drafted by the San Francisco 49ers in the fourth round of the 2012 NFL Draft.
-He played college football at Wake Forest University.
+Joseph Donald Looney (born August 31, 1990) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Wake Forest Demon Deacons and was selected by the San Francisco 49ers in the fourth round of the 2012 NFL draft.

-Early years
+Early life

 Looney was raised in Lake Worth, Florida.
 At the age of six, he already weighed 120 pounds, so he had to play football with boys who were as much as twice his age.

 He attended Lake Worth Community High School, where he was a four-year starter at offensive tackle.
 He was named second-team all-state as a junior.
 He received All-Palm Beach County and All-state Class 6A honors as a senior in 2008.

 College career

 Looney accepted a football scholarship from Wake Forest University.
 As a true freshman, he became a starter at left guard in the seventh game against the University of Miami, after Trey Bailey broke his ankle against the University of Maryland and Russell Nenon was moved from left guard to center.

 As a sophomore, he started 11 out of 12 games at left guard.
-The next year he started 10 games at left guard, missing 2 contests while recovering from a sprained ankle.
+The next year he started 10 games at left guard, missing two contests while recovering from a sprained ankle.

 As a senior, he started all 13 games at left guard.
 He finished his college career with 41 starts out of 48 games over four years.
 He received a late invitation to play in the Senior Bowl, but he suffered a foot injury during practice, and was unable to participate in the NFL Combine or Wake Forest's pro day.

 Professional career

 San Francisco 49ers

-Looney was selected by the San Francisco 49ers in the fourth round (117th overall) of the 2012 NFL Draft, after trading a sixth round pick (#196-Jonte Green) to the Detroit Lions in order to move up 8 slots.
+Looney was selected by the San Francisco 49ers in the fourth round (117th overall) of the 2012 NFL draft, after trading a sixth round pick (#196-Jonte Green) to the Detroit Lions in order to move up eight slots.
 As a rookie, he spent the entire season on the inactive list.

-In 2013, he appeared in 4 games as a backup and was inactive for 12 contests and all 3 playoff games.
+In 2013, he appeared in four games as a backup and was inactive for 12 contests and all three playoff games.

-In 2014, he appeared in 15 games with 4 starts, including 2 starts at right guard, one at center and one at left guard, helping the offense finish fourth in the NFL in rushing with 2,176 yards.
+In 2014, he appeared in 15 games with four starts, including two starts at right guard, one at center and one at left guard, helping the offense finish fourth in the NFL in rushing with 2,176 yards.
 He was released on September 4, 2015.

 Tennessee Titans

 On October 20, 2015, Looney was signed by the Tennessee Titans for depth purposes, after center Brian Schwenke was placed on the injured reserve list.
-He appeared in 8 games with 6 starts (3 at center and 3 at left guard).
-He dressed but did not play in 3 games.
+He appeared in eight games with six starts (three at center and three at left guard).
+He dressed but did not play in three games.